vibharathi/childdevelopmentllm/README.md

 - I ran into an issue where Llama 3.2 was extremely slow on my Mac, so I wrote a benchmark and also enabled GPU acceleration to improve its performance.
 - I made sure that constants are not hard-coded and unused code and empty directories are removed.

-That being said, Claude is an excellent partner in coding, and I use it very heavily for all projects.However, its best to have it explain and run design choices by you, break its work down into digestable chunks.
+That being said, Claude is an excellent partner in coding, and I use it very heavily for all projects.
+However, its best to have it explain and run design choices by you, break its work down into digestable chunks.
 While making big design changes, it might forget to make it in all places, so that is another thing to watch for.
 Lastly it produces a lot of repeated code and is verbose in general, so having it do a round of cleanup in the end - refactor, remove redundancies, make constants etc.

 ## Future Improvements